philbogle/google_photos/README.md

    redirect it to a file or otherwise maniuplate it.

 ## Run the duplication heuristics
-Group photos which have the same name and date

-    ruby dump_dups.rb photos.json_list dups > dups.json

-Group photos which have the name, date, and aspect ratio (ignoring rotation):
+Group photos which have the name, date, location, camera model, and aspect ratio (ignoring rotation), preferring the photo with the highest resolution.
     ruby dump_dups.rb photos.json_list resize > resizes.json

+## Delete the duplicates

+    ruby remove_dups.rb resizes.json